department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 ### When to use tabs

-* To group 2-3 pieces of related content that users do not need to see simultaneously.
+* To group 2-3 pieces of related content that the user does not need to see simultaneously.
 * To allow the user to easily toggle between a binary set of options or views, like Search by name/Search by location or View list/View map.

 ### When to consider something else